Extreme Compressive Sampling for Covariance Estimation: Related Work

 Another closely related line of work focuses on matrix recovery from missing data.
 While the majority of the results here focus on low rank matrices or other structured settings~\cite{recht2011simpler,negahban2012restricted}, there have been recent results focusing explicitly on the covariance estimation problem in the unstructured setting.
 For example, Kolar and Xing~\cite{kolar2012consistent} consider a setting where each coordinate of each data vector is missing with probability $1-\alpha$, independently from other coordinates and vectors.
-They show that one can estimate the covariance matrix in $\ell_{\infty}$ norm with $\tilde{O}(n\alpha^2)$ samples and use this estimator to learn the structure of a Gaussian graphical model.
+They show that to estimate the covariance matrix in $\ell_{\infty}$ norm, the effective sample size shrinks from $n$ to $n\alpha^2$, and they propose an estimator that can be used to learn the structure of a Gaussian graphical model.
 Gonen \emph{et al.}~\cite{gonen2014sample} study the subspace learning problem in the missing data setting, while Loh and Wainwright~\cite{loh2012high} consider high-dimensional linear regression with missing data.
-Both works show that the sample complexity is reduced by a factor related to the squared fraction of entries observed per column.
-While the measurement model in our work is different, qualitatively our main result is similar to these; since $m/d = \alpha$, we show a similar reduction in effective sample complexity when the data is observed via random projection.
+Both works show that the sample complexity is increased by a factor related to the squared fraction of entries observed per column.
+While the measurement model in our work is different, qualitatively our results are similar to these; since $m/d = \alpha$, we show a similar increase in sample complexity when the data is observed via random projection.

 While the statistical behavior is similar in these two settings, obtaining sharp error bounds for the compressed case is analytically much more challenging than the missing data one.
 In the missing data case, it is common (in fact, necessary) to assume that the data vectors are incoherent or have small $\ell_{\infty}$ norm relative to their $\ell_2$ norm (The typical assumption is $d\|x_t\|_{\infty}^2 \le \mu \|x_t\|_2^2$ for some constant $\mu$~\cite{recht2011simpler}).
 One can obtain error bounds for uniform-at-random coordinate sampling under this assumption simply by application of a Bernstein-type inequality, as all of the relevant random variables have range and variance on the order of $\frac{m}{d}\|x_t\|_{2}^2$ if $m$ measurements per sample are obtained.
 On the other hand, the measurement process in the compressive model leads to random variables with range as large as $\|x_t\|_{2}^2$, so that a na\"{i}ve application of these concentration inequalities yields very weak error bounds.
 Our analysis therefore uses two more sophisticated approaches: for the $\ell_{\infty}$-norm bound we use a two-stage conditioning argument, and for the spectral norm bound we use a more refined deviation bound that exploits the sharper tail decay of our random variables.